kkraman02/sema-windows/README.md

 ## 4. License Note
 - SEMA Windows is licensed under the BSD 3-Clause License.
-- All kernel-mode drivers, user-space libraries, and tools are provided under BSD 3-Clause unless otherwise noted.
+- All kernel-mode drivers, user-space libraries, and tools are provided under BSD 3-Clause.
 - Documentation and cryptographic materials are excluded from open-source licensing.